What do the Irish really drink? Guinness? Tea? Irish whiskey?

 TK Red Lemonade

-No childhood occasion was every complete without a giant tumbler of red lemonade.
+No Irish childhood occasion was every complete without a giant tumbler of red lemonade.
 TK Red Lemonade remains the brand leader in Ireland.
 Originally, Taylor Keith, it continues to be Ireland's leading value soft drink brand and is distributed by C&C beverages.
 Many people like to mix the popular beverage with their favorite Irish whiskey.

 Baileys Irish cream